muhiddincelik/Springboard/hadoop-mini-project/README.md

 ### Steps:

+**Note:** Python scripts are written for Python 2.7 since Azure HDInsight Hadoop cluster had Python 2.7 version.
+Be sure to have appropriate Python version in the hadoop environment.

-- [autoinc_mapper1.py](src/autoinc_mapper1.py): Reads lines from the stdin and writes lines to stdout after selecting vin as key and (incident type, make, year) as the value.
+**1) [autoinc_mapper1.py](src/autoinc_mapper1.py)**: Reads lines from the stdin and writes lines to stdout after selecting vin as key and (incident type, make, year) as the value.

-Output looks like:
+Output looks like (not sorted version here):

 | vin 	| incident_type | make   | year |
 |-------------------|---|----------|------|